tsafavi/tsafavi.github.io/index.md

 layout: default
 ---

 I am a deep learning engineer at NVIDIA, working on frontier model co-design for efficient and agentic inference.
-Previously, I was an applied researcher at Microsoft Copilot focusing on retrieval, knowledge, and LLM-as-a-judge.
+Previously, I was an applied researcher at Microsoft Research + M365 Copilot focusing on retrieval, knowledge, and LLM-as-a-judge.
 I graduated from the University of Michigan in May 2022 with a PhD in computer science working on graph + text learning with Transformers.

 See <a href="https://scholar.google.com/citations?hl=en&user=bIWFjekAAAAJ&view_op=list_works&sortby=pubdate" target="_blank">Google Scholar</a> for an up-to-date publications list.